Skip to main content

 Abstract

-The Evelyn Scott Letters, 1946-1949, contains two letters to Bob Evans, one concerning Scott's whereabouts from director of Yaddo, Elizabeth Ames, and the other from Scott herself.
+This collection contains two letters to Bob Evans, one concerning Evelyn Scott's whereabouts from director of Yaddo, Elizabeth Ames, and the other from Scott herself.

 Biographical/Historical Note

-From 1923 to 1969, Elizabeth Ames (1885-1977) was Executive Director of Yaddo - an artist's community, where Evelyn Scott and John Metcalfe worked for a time, and is the dedicatory of Scott's book Eva Gay.
-She was born in Minneapolis in 1885 and died on March 28, 1977, at Yaddo.
+From 1923 to 1969, Elizabeth Ames (1885-1977) was Executive Director of Yaddo, an artist's community in New York where Scott and Metcalfe worked for a time, and is the dedicatory of Scott's book Eva Gay.
+Ames was born in Minneapolis in 1885 and died on March 28, 1977, at Yaddo.

 Arrangement